Pet cemetery: History

 Cimetière des Chiens in Asnières-sur-Seine in Paris, dating from 1899, is an elaborate, sculpted pet cemetery believed to be one of the first public zoological necropolis in the world.

+Finland's first pet cemetery was established in 1927 in Ruskeasuo, Helsinki, from where it moved to its current location in the Helsinki Central Park in 1947.
+The cemetery is maintained by the Helsinki Animal Welfare Association (HESY).

 America's largest and oldest pet cemetery is the Hartsdale Pet Cemetery in Hartsdale, New York.
 It dates from 1896, when a veterinarian working out of Manhattan offered to let a grieving pet owner bury her dog at his hillside apple orchard.
 Today, it is the final resting place to around 80,000 animals including famous ones such as Mariah Carey's cat Clarence and Ming the tiger.
 The site was listed on the National Register of Historic Places in 2012.
 Some other famous American pet cemeteries include Aspin Hill Memorial Park in Silver Spring, Maryland, believed to be the second-oldest in America, as well as the Pet Memorial Cemetery in Calabasas, California, where Hopalong Cassidy's horse, Topper, Steven Spielberg's Jack Russell Terrier, and Rudolph Valentino's dog, Kabar, are buried.